-CCBHCs [must] provide a comprehensive collection of services that create access, stabilize people in crisis, and provide the needed treatment and recovery support services for those with the most serious and complex mental and substance use disorders.
+CCBHCs [must] provide a comprehensive collection of services that create access, stabilize people in crisis and offer the necessary treatment and recovery support services for those with the most serious and complex mental and substance use disorders (SUD).
+Services include:

 They must also meet criteria in six key areas:

 You can learn the specifics and more information about the current grant program in the SAMHSA document: Certified Community Behavioral Health Clinic Expansion Grants

 A September 2019 Report to Congress outlined the impact of CCBHCs participating in an 8-state Medicaid demonstration program.
 Here are a few excerpts from the report.

 Evaluate your technology and operational strategies to get your organization ready.
 Key areas to focus on include: